sdmx-twg/sdmx-json/data-message/README.md

 message structure that supports different types of data structures.

 See:
-- doc: for the normative documentation
+- docs: for the normative documentation
 - samples: for message samples
 - tools: for the JSON schema usable for validation purposes